kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 - Kyma as the target deployment environment
 - The [Telemetry module](https://kyma-project.io/#/telemetry-manager/user/README) is [enabled](https://kyma-project.io/#/02-get-started/01-quick-install)
 - Active Dynatrace environment with permissions to create new access tokens
+- - A Secret in the respective namespace in the Kyma cluster, holding the access tokens and endpoints for the Dynatrace instance.
+In this guide, the Secret is named `dynakube` and the namespace `dynatrace` as illustrated in this [example](https://github.com/kyma-project/telemetry-manager/blob/main/docs/user/integration/dynatrace/secret-example.yaml).
 - Helm 3.x if you want to deploy the [OpenTelemetry sample application](../opentelemetry-demo/README.md)

 ## Prepare the Namespace